kuyawa/starforex/readme.md

 # STARFOREX

-Forex platform built on top of the Stellar Network for easily exchanging worldwide currencies
+Forex platform built on top of the Stellar Network for easily exchanging world currencies

 [Starforex.co](https://starforex.co)